jasontcrabtree/WIP-2020-Portfolio/work/slack-brand-voice.md

 - [Brands that are doing super well it with voice, tone and style (and how you can, too)](https://uxdesign.cc/brands-that-are-totally-killing-it-with-voice-tone-style-and-how-you-can-too-47792613b267)
 - [Day in the Life: How Slack’s Anna Pickard makes software sound human](https://digiday.com/uk/day-life-slacks-anna-pickard-makes-software-sound-human/)

 During the interview process I did two writing exercises, one before an on-site interview and one during the on-site interview.
-As I was preparing for these exercises, and knowing that writing is such an important focus for the Slack team, I wanted to everything I could to prepare.
+As I was preparing for these exercises, and knowing that writing is such an important focus for the Slack team, I wanted to do everything I could to prepare.
 That lead to researching existing resources describing Slack’s voice and brainstorming ways I could take things to the next level.
 While doing that research I had the idea of reverse-engineering their voice using old tweets (they've tweeted 230,000 times at [@SlackHQ](https://twitter.com/slackhq)), leading to this case study.

 ## Product Elevator Pitch